willmcgugan/codereviews/reviews/BraillePy 1.md

 The main code in braille.py uses TABS.
 The standard for Python is 4 spaces per-indent level.
 Most Python editors will do this for you automatically.

 I'd also recommend adopting Black as an auto-formatter.
-If you run `black braille.py` it may be able to replaces your tabbed indents with spaces.
+If you run `black braille.py` it may be able to replace your tabbed indents with spaces.

 ## Code